SummaryRead the full fact sheet

 Symptoms of angina

 Sometimes, angina is felt in other areas of your body without being felt in your chest.
-Many people do not even feel pain – just an unpleasant sensation or discomfort in their chest.
+Many people don’t even feel pain – just an unpleasant sensation or discomfort in their chest.
 Angina may also be experienced as shortness of breath, rather than pain.

 Common triggers of angina